skippy-io/skippy-io.github.io/docs/docs/docs.markdown

 ## Coverage for skipped tests

-Skippy supports the creation of a JaCoCo execution data file that contains the combined execution data for all skipped tests.
+Skippy supports the creation of a JaCoCo execution data file that contains the combined execution data for skippedq tests.
 This feature can be enabled via the boolean setting `coverageForSkippedTests` which defaults to `false`.

 When enabled, Skippy will store individual execution data files for all executed tests.
-At the end a build, it will generate a file named skippy.exec within the build directory, typically found under build/ for Gradle projects or target/ for Maven projects. skippy.exec aggregates the execution data for all skipped tests.
+At the end a build, it will generate a file named skippy.exec within the build directory, typically found under build/ for Gradle projects or target/ for Maven projects. skippy.exec aggregates the execution data for skipped tests.
 It can be merged with JaCoCo’s standard execution data file to generate a combined report with coverage for executed and skipped tests: